 However, there are quite a few differences between the City Mini and the B-Agile that you’ll need to consider before you part with your cash.
 To read our full, comprehensive comparison article, click on this link.

-- Lightweight 3-wheel stroller design with one-hand quick fold for easy transport
+- Lightweight 3 wheel stroller design with 1 hand quick fold for easy transport

 - Infinite stroller seat recline to accommodate sleeping infants or attentive toddlers